Riebart/scorecard/README.md

 The frontend for this scoring system is HTML+AngularJS web interfaces that provide ways of tallying the scores for teams, as well as for teams to submit flags.
 These are implemented in `dashboard.html`/`dashboard-app.js` and `submit.html`/`submit-app.js` respectively, and both JavaScript applications rely on the `constants.js` file which supplies the list of team IDs for the dashboard as well as the API Gateway endpoint URL for both the dashboard and submission pages.

-The dashboard page will poll periodically (10 seconds is the default) for tallies of the teams defined in the `constants.js` file.
+The dashboard page will poll periodically (10 seconds is the default which is hardcoded into the `dashboard-app.js` JavaScript) for tallies of the teams defined in the `constants.js` file.

 The submission page does client-side parsing of the given team ID to an integer, and will alert the user if the given team ID is invalid.
 This depends on the accuracy of JavaScript's `parseInt()` method.
 When a user submits a flag feedback is provided synchronously (disabling the submission button to indicate that flag verification is in progress).